 Analytical cookies help us to analyse user behaviour, mainly to see if the users are able to find and act on things that they are looking for.
 They allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
 Tools used: Google Analytics

-Guisborough Forest and Walkway Visitor Center Improvements
+Guisborough Forest and Walkway Visitor Centre Improvements

 Guisborough Forest Walkway operates as a gateway for families, outdoor pursuit enthusiasts and local residents to access beautiful, un spoilt forest, moorland and national park.
 The Visitor Centre is ideally situated at the entrance to the walkway from the car park and provides toilet and baby change facilities, café and picnic area, as well as a recycling centre, bike wash-off, outdoor performance / educational area.
 A variety of educational and ‘Forest Schools’ opportunities are delivered throughout the year.
 A scheme funded by the Tees Valley Combined Authority will shortly join one end of the walkway to Nunthorpe and enable improved access to onward cycle routes into Middlesbrough, providing an opportunity to access the walkway from further afield and increasing the level of use and passing trade for the café.